Amarcian/Spaarnestadphoto/README.md

 ===

-= Does this theme support any plugins? =

-spaarnestadphoto includes support for Infinite Scroll in Jetpack.
+= Does this theme support any plugins? = Spaarnestadphoto includes support for Infinite Scroll in Jetpack.

 Credits